surniaulula/wpsso/readme.txt

 = 3.10.1 =

-2015/09/23 Fixed Open Graph default title + description values in Social Settings metabox.
+2015/09/23 Fixed OG default title + description in Social Settings metabox.
+Fixed use of a missing NextGEN Gallery Pro version module in Free version.
+Slight performance improvement when reading the options array.

 = 3.10 =